 Tiramisu hair is the latest blonde color trend that celebrities can't get enough of.
 A style that embraces natural roots without sacrificing bright and creamy tones, this color is every bit as gorgeous as it sounds.

 Coming up with blonde hair ideas that don't stray too far from your signature look is not always easy.
 But if you're ready to make a change from your natural color or want a way to switch up your highlights, the deliciously-named tiramisu hair could be the multi-tonal look that you've been waiting for.
-Providing the ideal amount of drama without being difficult to upkeep, it's set to be a key 2023 hair trend.
+Providing the ideal amount of drama without being difficult to upkeep, it's set to be a key summer 2023 hair color trend.

 With soft, darker roots fading into warmer blonde ends, you can adapt this style to suit most hair tastes, types, and lengths from long hairstyles to the also-trending bixie haircut.
 We've broken down everything you need to know, including expert tips and tricks, to help you nail the new season trend.